ember-learn/guides-source/guides/release/testing/testing-tools.md

-Ember comes with great testing tools out of the box and popular addons which you can use as your testing game evolves.
+Ember comes with great testing tools out of the box and popular add-ons which you can use as your testing game evolves.

 In this section, we will go through various tools, that you can use while building an Ember app.